erikajdavid/erikaDavidProjectOne/README.md

 - Time permitting, create a branch to see how you would go about the project the second time around.

 ## To do:
+- Create parallax effect in gallery section.
 - Create contact page, but finalize the landing page before proceeding.
 - Media queries for multiple devices, all the way down to 320px.
-- Seperated SCSS into partials.
+- Seperate SCSS into partials.
 - Experiment with animations and transitions in a seperate branch.

 ## Design liberties taken:

 - Centered text in right container element of about section.
 Initial text-align: left looks weird and unfinished.
+- Created parallax effect in header section to create fluidity.

 ## Design liberties to consider: